OverviewTeaching: 20 min

 The spreadsheets or statistical programs will likely mis-interpret blank cells that you intend to be zeros.
 By not entering the value of your observation, you are telling your computer to represent that data as unknown or missing (null).
 This can cause problems with subsequent calculations or analyses.
 For example, the average of a set of numbers which includes a single null value is always null (because the computer can’t guess the value of the missing observations).
 Because of this, it’s very important to record zeros as zeros and truly missing data as nulls.

-There are a few reasons why null values get represented differently within a dataset.
+There are a many reasons why null values get represented differently within a dataset.
 Sometimes confusing null values are automatically recorded from the measuring device.
-If that’s the case, there’s not much you can do, but it can be addressed in data cleaning with a tool like OpenRefine before analysis.
-Other times different null values are used to convey different reasons why the data isn’t there.
-This is important information to capture, but is in effect using one column to capture two pieces of information.
+If that’s the case, there’s not much you can do, but it can be addressed in data cleaning with a tool like OpenRefine before analyzing or sharing.
+In other cases, null values are used to convey different reasons why the data is missing.
+This is important information to capture, but is actually using one column to capture two pieces of information.
 Like for using formatting to convey information it would be good here to create a new column like ‘data_missing’ and use that column to capture the different reasons.

 |0||Indistinguishable from a true zero||Never use|